Znow/znow.github.io/_posts/2017-12-15-ruby-on-rails-authenticate-danish-nemid-with-devise-and-auth0.md

   end
 ```

-I added a fallback to the "user.email", since we don't always get an email when login with NemID - only when login with "employee signature" through NemID we get a email.
-And Devise won't allow us to create a user without a email.
+I added a fallback to the "user.email", since we don't always get an emailaddress when signin in with NemID - only when signin in with "employee signature" through NemID we would get an emailaddress.
+And Devise won't allow us to create a user without a emailaddress.

 ### Setup in Devise initializer